The Experience Matters More Than the Price!

 Your stall is an extension of yourself.
 Treat your customers to a wonderful experience and they will return again and again.
 Treat them poorly and they will tell everyone about you, and avoid you!

-Remember to dress appropriately, organise your stall and make your customer feel special.
+Dress appropriately, organise your stall and make your customer feel special.
 Be the expert and upsell other items you have on your stall.
-Never forget, you are a solo marketing machine, from clothing to packaging now and you want everyone to know you have a great product.
+You are a solo marketing machine, from clothing to packaging now and you want everyone to know you have a great product.